-If you are visiting the island country, you will need to determine which entry documents you need to travel to New Zealand before you start booking your flight.
+Before travelling, it is essential to determine which entry documents are needed to travel to New Zealand before booking a flight.
 The requirements you need will vary depending on your nationality, length of stay, and country of residence.

-In most cases, foreign visitors travelling to NZ will need a passport with a specific validity as well as an NZeTA, or a visa.
+In most cases, foreign visitors travelling to NZ will need a passport with a specific validity as well as an NZeTA, or an appropriate visa.

-Read our expert recommendations to make sure you have the necessary travel documents for New Zealand, according to your specific case.
+Read on to learn the necessary travel documents for New Zealand, according to a traveller’s specific case.

 What is the New Zealand eTA

-The New Zealand eTA is a new system implemented by immigration officials in New Zealand in order to register travellers from visa-waiver countries entering NZ for tourism or transit purposes.
-The New Zealand electronic travel authority is mandatory for citizens of the 60 countries whose nationals do not require a visa to visit the country.
+The New Zealand eTA is a new system implemented by immigration officials in New Zealand to register travellers from visa-waiver countries entering NZ for tourism or transit purposes.
+The New Zealand Electronic Travel Authority is mandatory for citizens of the 60 countries whose nationals do not require a visa waiver to visit the country.

 – All European Union citizens: